viochris/telegram-calendar-ai-bot/README.md

 > **🌐 EXPLORE OTHER VERSIONS OF NOVACAL AI:**
 > * **[Streamlit Dashboard Edition](https://github.com/viochris/NovaCal-AI-Streamlit.git):** If you are looking for the Visual Web UI version of NovaCal AI.
+> * **[Ephemeral Telegram Edition (Slot-Filling Memory)](https://github.com/viochris/NovaCal-Ephemeral-AI.git):** If you need a balanced architecture using temporary RAM-based memory that auto-clears after each task to save API tokens while allowing multi-turn inputs.
 > * **[Stateless Telegram Edition (No Memory)](https://github.com/viochris/NovaCal-AI-Telegram.git):** If you are looking for the ultra-fast, zero-memory version built purely for One-Shot execution.

 ## ⚠️ IMPORTANT: Why This Bot Is Locked To A Single User?